Kankakee

 Hablamos Español

 In some cases, the pressure to finish a project on time and within budget can cause workers or managers to cut corners or operate outside proper safety procedures and precautions.
 This impulse can be even more tempting when a project is behind schedule.
 Construction sites are inherently dangerous, but they can turn deadly when workers sacrifice safety for results and speed.
-20 percent of all workplace fatalities in the country are construction workers, a staggering statistic that solidifies construction jobs as the most dangerous in the nation.

 At Spiros Law, P.C., our Illinois construction accident attorneys understand that when you’re injured on the job, you need compensation for medical bills and lost wages for the time you’re away recovering from your injuries.
 Schedule a free consultation to learn more about your legal options moving forward by calling us at (815) 929-9292.